Detecting Population III Gamma-Ray Bursts with Einstein Probe and Space-Based Multi-band Astronomical Variable Objects Monitor: Analysis Method

 \section{Analysis Method}

-We categorize the possible progenitors of long GRBs into two populations: (i) GRBII, comprising GRBs that originate from Pop II/I stars, selected from star-forming particles with metallicity $Z>Z_{\rm crit}$; and (ii) GRBIII, comprising GRBs from Pop III stars, selected from particles with $Z\leq Z_{\rm crit}$.
+We categorize the possible progenitors of long GRBs into two populations: (i) GRBII, comprising GRBs that originate from Pop II/I stars, selected from star-forming particles with metallicity $Z$ exceeding a critical value of $Z_{\rm crit}=10^{-4}\,Z_{\odot}$; and (ii) GRBIII, comprising GRBs from Pop III stars, selected from particles with $Z\leq Z_{\rm crit}$.
+The rapid pollution process, which boosts metallicities to $\sim 10^{-3}\,Z_{\odot}$ within a few $10^7$ years after the first explosions, makes uncertainties in $Z_{\rm crit}$ for the Pop III--Pop II/I transition of secondary importance \citep{2010MNRAS.407.1003M}.

 In the following, we describe the calculation of the GRB event rate (Section~\ref{subsec:Rate}) for a detector with a specified energy band and sensitivity, for both Pop II/I and Pop III progenitors (Sections~\ref{subsec:Pop II/I} and \ref{subsec:Pop III}).